mh-/corona-warn-companion-android/README.md

 Note that the Exposure Notifications database contains `calibrated_rssi` ([see here](https://developers.google.com/android/exposure-notifications/ble-attenuation-overview#calibration_per-device_tx_power_and_per-device_rssi_correction)).
 RaMBLE however stores only `raw_rssi`, which means that the colors shown on the details screen are probably different from the case when the app reads the Exposure Notifications database.

+# Countries covered
+- Austria
+- Germany
+- Poland
+- Switzerland

+In the top right hand corner of the app is a menu button, please use this to select the countries from which you want to download Diagnosis Keys.

+Please note that we mainly follow changes that happen in the German CWA setup; if you experience problems with another country, please let us know via a GitHub issue.

 # Other
 - The app is used for private purposes only, it is not used for any business purposes.
 - The app is not a "hacking tool".
 It only reads data from the memory of your own device, which is stored there without additional encryption.

-# Regions covered
-- Germany
-- Switzerland